We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Persona claims that its vitamins are backed by science, tested for quality and purity, and inspected by a professional before shipping.

 This product contains vitamin D3 from lanolin, as well as wild salmon oil, which is a good source of omega-3 fatty acids.

 Three capsules provide 3,000 IU (75 mcg) of vitamin D3, giving adults more than enough of this nutrient per day.
-However, a person can take fewer capsules if they want or need a lower dose.
+However, a person can take fewer capsules if they want or need a lower amount.

 This liquid vitamin D product contains 100 IU (2.5 mcg) of vitamin D3 per drop.
 Six drops would provide an adult with the recommended daily amount of vitamin D.

 Taking high amounts of vitamin D orally can be toxic.
-Research suggests that the tolerable upper limit for adults is 4,000 IU (100 mcg) per day.
+Research suggests that the tolerable upper limit for adults is

-Symptoms of vitamin D toxicity include:
+Some symptoms of vitamin D toxicity include: